Date of Award

 There are two implications derived from this study.
 The first implication of this study indicates that social integration is paramount in the student's decision to stay in school.
 The environmental influence, according to Bean and Metzner (1985), is more important than the academic variables for non-traditional students.
 The second implication of this study indicates that certain retention strategies could be set in place to help those students identified with specific socio-demographic characteristics in pre-enrollment data.
 The research found that four factors, student's age group, native language spoken at home, parents' educational level, and the number of hours the students worked daily, were constant predictors that impact student retention.
 The results of this study can be used as a baseline for future studies to learn more about the factors that influence retention of non-traditional undergraduate students for the benefit of the students, schools and society as a whole.

 Porta-Avalos, Jannette, "Factors Influencing Retention of Non-Traditional Undergraduate Students and Effective Retention Strategies" (2008).
-Student Theses, Dissertations and Projects.
+Student Theses, Dissertations, Portfolios and Projects.
 177.